 Over the past ten years, the Library has increasingly relied on digital reference collections rather than physical reference books, unless those cannot be acquired digitally.
 This decision was made so that equitable access to reference materials could be available to all students, regardless of location.
-Our e-book collection includes more than 26,000 reference books in the Library's reference collections.
-Since our 2017 ISER, we have added 240 hand selected e-book titles to our general e-book collection so that our digital "stacks" are more robust, covering a wider and deeper array of disciplines and research areas.
+The College's e-book collection includes more than 26,000 reference books in the Library's reference collections.
+Since the 2017 ISER, the Library has added 240 hand-selected e-book titles to the general e-book collection so that the digital "stacks" are more robust, covering a wider and deeper array of disciplines and research areas.
 The Vacaville Center's Library now has a biotechnology-specific collection containing 102 titles, serving the Biomanufacturing baccalaureate program.
-Several digital resources were purchased using CARES Act funds during the pandemic which will require a more permanent funding source in the future.
+Several digital resources were purchased using CARES Act funds during the pandemic.

 Before the COVID-19 pandemic, the Vacaville and Vallejo Centers had librarian presence five days per week (and occasionally on Saturdays, depending on scheduling loads and librarian availability), similar to the Fairfield campus.
 Eventually the Fairfield campus expects to offer longer hours as well as regular weekends.
-We anticipate that the new Library building opening in Spring 2022 at the Fairfield campus will have increased usage and traffic, necessitating extended open hours.
+The new Library building opening in Spring 2022 at the Fairfield campus will have increased usage and traffic, necessitating extended open hours.
 At that point, the Library would also need to increase staffing at the Centers, as funding allows.

 In addition to daily librarian presence at the Centers, the Library's digital collections and digital reference service continue to serve as the bulk of library support for the Centers.
-Digital reference chat and our digital collections have proven invaluable during the pandemic and will continue to be of great service to our students- regardless of location.
-Additions to our digital collections since the last site visit include: Swank (video collection), Flipster (digital magazine collection), LibGuides (allows for embedding the Library's website in every Canvas course/shell instance, making quick access easier for all students), and the abovementioned e-book collection additions.
+Digital reference chat and digital collections have proven invaluable during the pandemic and will continue to be of great service to our students - regardless of location.
+Additions to digital collections since the last site visit include: Swank (video collection), Flipster (digital magazine collection), LibGuides (allows for embedding the Library's website in every Canvas course/shell instance, making quick access easier for all students), and the abovementioned e-book collection additions.

 Electronic reference hours have increased substantially since the onset of COVID-19.
 The librarians have found that the service plays an important role in providing remote "just-in-time" services to the students.
-The Library intends to keep a robust e-reference program to continue to serve the needs of our online and Center-stationed students even when the majority of classes and services return to campus.
+The Library intends to keep a robust e-reference program to serve the needs of online and Center-stationed students even when the majority of classes and services return to campus.

 During Spring 2021, the Library secured funding for locker units that will facilitate student borrowing/returning of physical library items at all three library locations.
-Lockers have been ordered which will mitigate issues for students that come to the Centers at times when the Library/Center is closed.
+This will mitigate issues for students who come to the Centers at times when the Library/Center is closed.

-However, physical library services at the Centers have not changed significantly since the ACCJC visit in 2017.
 In order to improve the quantity, depth, and variety of library support services for the Centers, funding support and facility adjustments for library services must be made.
-Both Centers were constructed without any space allocation for library services; as such, the existing spaces are inadequate to create robust, secure, and usable physical collections.
+The 2020 Facilities Master Plan provides recommendations for converting classroom space into lab and library space at the Centers.

 Currently, libraries at each center only provide reserve textbooks (and technology) for student use.
 In order to house a circulating collection beyond textbooks, several physical and personnel needs have to be met, including additional funds to purchase circulating items, a delivery system, secure shelving/storage, space to contain and perform circulation, circulation training for librarians scheduled at the Centers, and the eventual augmentation of staffing to include a student worker with the librarian at each Center.
-At Measure Q and facility planning meetings there has been discussion of transitioning currently underused spaces at both Centers into library spaces.
-(Evidence.)